noahehall/theBookOfNoah/0current/aws/0microservices.md

   - s3 putObject can trigger an instance of a lambda fn to run, e.g. in response to new data being saved to s3
   - integration with SES: you have to create a service role for Lambda that enables it to use SES, the policy is `AmazonSESFullAccess`
     - ensure to also add the cloudwatch policy, `AWSLambdaBasicExecuteRole`
+  - can be used as a step function state machine task
+    - inputs from state machines will be in `event.input.poop`

 - limits